 These are goals that you can grade on a pass/fail every single day and that are completely within your control.
-And as long as you focus on doing these things, you'll find that the 'overarching' vision takes care of itself!
+And if you focus on doing these things, you'll find that the 'overarching' vision takes care of itself!